 That is one of my favorite quotes because it is so true.
 Life certainly has been a journey of ups and downs, but we just kept moving forward

 My Journey to this Point can be summarized with another quote:

 “Do what you can, with what you have, where you are.”
 Theodore Roosevelt

-After graduating from Merritt Island High School I worked for a year before going to Palm Beach Atlantic College (now University) in West Palm Beach, where I received a B.A. in Business Administration.
+After graduating from Merritt Island High School, I worked for a year before going to Palm Beach Atlantic College (now University) in West Palm Beach, where I received a B.A. in Business Administration.
 Yes a B.A., I began as a Biblical Studies major and was well into Greek before deciding to change majors.
-While at PBA, I was involved in Student Government serving as Vice-President for 2 years, Assistant Director of Student Activities for one year and a Resident Assistant for two years.
+While at PBA, I was involved in Student Government serving as Vice-President for two years, Assistant Director of Student Activities for one year and a Resident Assistant for two years.
 During this time I also began working for Autoextras Inc., an automotive aftermarket and customization company specializing in SCCA Racing and European automobiles.
-After completing my bachelors I continued at Autoextras and was involved in the development of an import and distribution system for Cobra Seats of England.
+After completing my bachelor’s, I continued at Autoextras and was involved in the development of an import and distribution system for Cobra Seats of England.
 During this time I married Christine Snyder and began taking classes part-time in pursuit of an MBA at Florida Atlantic University.
-Before leaving Autoextras/Cobra Seats we were bless with our son Joshua.
+Before leaving Autoextras/Cobra Seats, we were blessed with our son Joshua.

 - NCMEC/AWCF – Building

 - Auburn EMBA

 - ECU COB Branding